Indulge in ethical, innovative cuisine at Native, Browns, Mayfair!

 “Hogseed vadouvan, english carrots and their tops, mellilot vinegar gel and hay ash honey”

-This vegetarian dish was far from simplistic despite its simple ingredients: the mix of flavours was perfect as well as the dressing!
+This vegetarian dish (above) was far from simplistic despite its simple ingredients: the mix of flavours was perfect as well as the dressing!

 Native at Browns Doyouspeaklondon Lifestyle London Blog